 First Thursday of every month: 11:00 am – 8:00 pm

 $12 adults, $5 students, $10 military, $10 senior citizens

-Every Sunday is FREE courtesy of BlueCross BlueShield of South Carolina.
+Every Sunday is FREE admission to the museum collection courtesy of BlueCross BlueShield of South Carolina.

 Always FREE for members and children ages 5 and under

 The Museum and its facilities are fully accessible for physically challenged visitors.

 The Columbia Museum of Art opened its doors in 1950 and could have been rightly characterized as architecturally small in size, nationally remote in location, and artistically modest in terms of collection.
 Now, the opposite is true: the CMA is housed in a sleek, state-of-the-art facility in the heart of downtown Columbia and most importantly, the collection has grown to include art of international significance.

 Visitors to the CMA discover a world-class collection of Renaissance and Baroque art, a major gift to Columbia from the Samuel H. Kress Foundation.
 Among the Kress masterworks is a tender and beautiful Nativity by the legendary Florentine artist, Sandro Botticelli.
 The Nativity is the only fresco by the artist in the United States and the only one in a location outside of Italy.
 Another masterwork is the soft and sophisticated portrait of St. Mary Magdalene by the renowned Ambrosius Benson, one of many stellar portraits given by Kress.